rtsao/vite-bug-repro/README.md

 # vite-bug-repro

-A reproduction of broken SSR with CommonJS dependencies.
+A reproduction of broken SSR with CommonJS workspace dependencies.

 `app` depends on `pkg-a-commonjs`.